josh-collinsworth/joco-sveltekit/src/routes/blog/posts/goodbye-instagram.md

 This is me, reconciling my beliefs with my actions, and choosing not to look the other way any more, no matter how many other pairs of eyes might be pointed in that direction.

+This isn’t me filling the offering plate, or acting like I can; this is me giving my dollar.

-<Highlight>This isn’t me filling the offering plate, or acting like I can; this is me giving my dollar.</Highlight>
+<Callout class="former-highlight">This isn’t me filling the offering plate, or acting like I can; this is me giving my dollar.</Callout>

 I won't tell you whether Instagram—or even Facebook, for that matter—is good for you, or whether you should quit.
 I understand they're both tools for community, and that they both serve positive causes as well as negative.
 Maybe you feel you can, or do, offset the inherent negativity of the platform with the impact of your usage.